Why Daily Loss Limits Don't Stop Overtrading in NinjaTrader 8

 For NinjaTrader 8 traders, the recommended configuration is:

-- Broker-level daily loss limit active at the account level (configured at the clearing firm)
+- Broker-level daily loss limit active at the account level (configured with your broker or prop firm)

 - NinjaTrader account-level daily loss control set slightly above the broker limit (as a platform-layer redundancy)